pfalcon/pycopy/docs/reference/glossary.rst

         may also refer to "boardless" ports like :term:`Unix port <MicroPython Unix port>`).

+    buffer
+        An object implementing a buffer protocol.
+The simplest examples of buffers are `bytes` (read-only buffer) and `bytearray` (read-write buffer).

     callee-owned tuple
         A tuple returned by some builtin function/method, containing data which is valid for a limited time, usually until next call to the